-A high percentage of people who identify themselves as belonging to an ethnic minority group, live in inner city wards.
+A high percentage of people who identify themselves as belonging to an ethnic minority group live in inner city wards.

-Increasing numbers of Welsh speakers: The number of total Welsh speakers in Cardiff aged 3 and above has increased significantly in recent years, largely driven by the migration of Welsh speakers from other regions in Wales and the expansion of Welsh language education provision.
-It is expected that Cardiff could move from third to first in Wales for number of Welsh speakers in the coming years.
+• Increasing numbers of Welsh speakers: The Welsh language forms an important part of cultural well-being in Wales.
+The number of total Welsh speakers in Cardiff aged 3 and above has increased significantly in recent years, largely driven by the migration of Welsh speakers from other regions in Wales and the expansion of Welsh language education provision.
+It is expected that Cardiff could move from third to first in Wales in total Welsh speakers in the coming years.